-• MAT-100 placement (Math Modeling and Precalculus); SPA-201 placement (Intermediate Spanish); ENG-101 placement
+• MAT-100 (Math Modeling and Precalculus); SPA-201 (Intermediate Spanish); ENG-101 FALL

 Type of Course Examples/Possibilities

 1. Freshman Tutorial Already selected

 2. Composition ENG-101 (already on schedule)

-3. Art course ART-126 Studio Art FundamentalsART-220 Digital Filmmaking
+3. Art course ART-126 Studio Art Fundamentals ART-225 Drawing Animation

-4. Behavioral Science course PSY-101 Introduction to PsychologyPSC-111 Intro to American Government & Politics
+4. Behavioral Science course PSY-101 Introduction to Psychology (section 02 is freshmen only) PSC-121 Intro to Comparative Politics

-5. Glee Club MUS-053 Glee Club
+5. Glee Club • MUS-143 Glee Club

 Type of Course Examples/Possibilities 1.
 World Language course SPA-201 Intermediate Spanish and SPA-201L Intermediate Spanish Lab A new language + lab at the 101 level 2.
-History/Philosophy/Religion course HIS-101-01 or HIS-101-02 World History to 1500 PHI-109-01 Introduction to Philosophy
+History/Philosophy/Religion course HIS-101-02 World History to 1500 PHI-109-01 Introduction to Philosophy

-- Students placing into ENG-101 will have that course already added to their schedules. - MAT-100 does not need to be scheduled because this student does not have an interest in majoring in Biochemistry, Chemistry, Physics, Economics, Financial Economics, Computer Science, or Mathematics, or intend to apply to medical or dental school, or want to do a 3-2 engineering program. - With a schedule of mandatory and major-interest courses heavy in the humanities, it is wise to consider for the fourth credit something from one of the other academic divisions, such as Intro to Psychology, or a Political Science intro course. - Glee Club can earn 1⁄2 credit after a full year of participation, and apply toward the Performance Sequence requirement of the Music major or minor.
+- Students placing into ENG-101 will have that course already added to their schedules. - MAT-100 does not need to be scheduled because this student does not have an interest in majoring in Biochemistry, Chemistry, Physics, Economics, Financial Economics, Computer Science, or Mathematics, or intend to apply to medical or dental school, or want to do a 3-2 engineering program. - With a schedule of mandatory and major-interest courses heavy in the humanities, it is wise to consider for the fourth credit something from one of the other academic divisions, such as Intro to Psychology, or a Political Science intro course. - Glee Club is a 0.25 credit course, and apply toward the Performance Sequence requirement of the Music major or minor.
 Unlike other courses, ensembles can be added to a new student's four-credit schedule without special permission.
-The first semester of participation is for no credit; 1⁄2 credit is earned following the second semester of participation.
-Ensembles and music lessons can also be taken entirely for no credit.
+Music lessons can also be taken entirely for no credit.
 Additional fees apply for music lessons.